comp1100/comp1100.github.io/_sources/workshops/Week_5_reflective_practice_and_using_github.md

 1. Then, go through the interview transcripts more carefully, and highlight patterns that you see from your interview participants and writing these observations down:
   * Are there particular themes or answers that you see across multiple participants?
 (It doesn't have to be all people).
 What are there?
-  * Are there any interest responses that you notice?
+  * Are there any interesting responses that you notice?

 1. Give 'names' to the themes that you identify, and write these down.
 For example, if I identify that a lot of older people would like to be in contact with the family on a more regular (daily) basis, I would say: "Daily contact with family".

 Once all team members have done this, get together and compare themes.
 Come up with a set of 8-15 themes that you see as general patterns across the data.
-This will require you to identify which themes that different team members have identify are actually similar, and which are different.
+This will require you to identify which themes different team members have identified are actually similar, and which are different.
 Again, it doesn't need to be ALL participants or even across ALL team members, but just common.

 At the end, you should have a list of key themes from your interview participants so far that you can show to your legend.